 Kinesis – The road to modern streaming of data

 The origin of the word 'Kinesis' is laregly attributed to the word 'Kinetic' in Physics.
 It means, something which is moving or is in motion.
-Much the same way, Kinesis is a technology offered by the AWS platform that aids when there is a requirement to continuously move data directly from one end to the other end.
+Much the same way, Kinesis is a technology offered by the aws cloud analytics that aids when there is a requirement to continuously move data directly from one end to the other end.
 It offers a platform wherein data produced by one end is immediately shipped (moved) to the other end with minimal configuration.